Samsung/tizen-docs/docs/application/web/guides/device/feedback.md

 # Sound and Vibration Feedback

-## Dependencies

-- Tizen 3.0 and Higher for Mobile
-- Tizen 3.0 and Higher for Wearable

 You can handle feedback patterns (media or vibration) that can be played as a reaction to specified actions.

 This feature is supported in mobile and wearable applications only.